-- 1. Total Required Hours: 36 (2-3 years to complete) within the following guidelines: - At least 12 of the 36 hours must be attained in courses at the 500 level. - A maximum of 9 of the 36 hours may be transferred from accredited and acceptable graduate study at other institutions. - All students are required to earn a minimum of 27 semester hours of credit in formal course work and thesis/project work within the MS program. - Thesis research or thesis project credit may not exceed 14 of the required 36 hours. - Required Core Courses (all MS students) DHD 401 DHD 510 - Required Specialization Courses Disability Studies and Social Policy: Students must complete DHD 570 and DHD 581.
-Rehabilitation Technology: Students must complete DHD 440 and DHD 551 or 565. - 4.
-Electives
+- 1. Total Required Hours: 32 (2 years to complete) within the following guidelines: - At least 9 of the 36 hours must be attained in courses at the 500 level. - A maximum of 8 of the 32 hours may be transferred from accredited and acceptable graduate study at other institutions. - All students are required to earn a minimum of 24 semester hours of credit in formal coursework and thesis work within the MS in DHD program. - Thesis credit may not exceed 5 of the required 32 hours. - 2.
+Required Core Courses (all MS students; 9 CH)

+DHD 401 DHD 408 DHD 510